GegznaV/RcmdrPlugin.biostat/README.md

 # Install RcmdrPlugin.biostat
 remotes::install_github(
   "GegznaV/RcmdrPlugin.biostat",
-  dependencies = TRUE, upgrade = FALSE
+  dependencies = TRUE, upgrade = TRUE
 )
 ```

 In case you face installation issues, follow the instructions in the
 error message.
-You may also try removing `upgrade = FALSE` and manually
+You may also try removing `upgrade = TRUE` and manually
 choose the packages to update.
 It is always recommended to restart *R*
 session before the next installation too.